 A tee is a small peg used to elevate the ball slightly above the ground for the initial shot from the tee box.
 Tees come in various heights and are made from wood or plastic.
 Longer tees are best paired with drivers for optimal launch, while shorter tees suit fairway woods or irons.

 Using the right tee height can significantly improve your tee shots.
 Tees are inexpensive, so it’s a good idea to carry plenty of spares.
+For beginners working specifically on their opening shot, GoGolf’s guide on how to drive the golf ball correctly can help explain how setup, clubface control, and swing rhythm affect tee-shot results.

 5. Golf Gloves: Small Accessory, Big Impact